 With that covered, let’s talk about the types of cold weather hats.

 3M makes these thin hats out of a patented synthetic material.
 They are great hats to wear beneath something thicker.
-Both the real hats and knock-offs are available on Amazon.
 In my experience, the knock-offs wash poorly.

 Scentlok has some other interesting hat offerings, but this one is unique because it offers some waterproofing.
 Plus, if you need a camouflaged hat for when bugging out or hunting, Scentlok has multiple camo patterns to choose from.
-As their name suggests, these hats also offer scent control.
-They are usually available on Amazon, but I can’t find the women’s there right now, so here’s a link to one from Dick’s Sporting Goods.
+As their name suggests, these hats also offer scent control, so here’s a link to one from Dick’s Sporting Goods.

 Merino wool is a finer, softer wool than others.
 It wicks moisture and naturally resists bacteria.
 Any merino wool hat will do, just ensure that the hat is 100 percent Merino.
 Minus33’s hats are.
 That being said, you’ll still want to layer a 100 percent Merino wool hat.
 They’re usually thin because the wool is expensive.